argilla-io/argilla/argilla/docs/how_to_guides/annotate.md

     * **Span**: Select pieces of text in the field linked to the span question and apply a label.
     * **Text**: Provide a text response inside the text area.

-At the botton of the annotation view, you can find the `Discard`, `Save as draft` and `Submit` buttons.
+At the bottom of the annotation view, you can find the `Discard`, `Save as draft` and `Submit` buttons.
 The `Discard` button will discard the record if you decide not to provide any response. `Save as draft` will allow you to save your responses for review before submission.
 Finally, the `Submit` button will submit your responses for the given record, but it will be disabled until you provide responses for all required questions.

 ### Navigation buttons

-To navigate through the records, you can use the `Prev`, shown as `<`, and `Next`, `>` buttons in the botton right corner of the preferences view.
+To navigate through the records, you can use the `Prev`, shown as `<`, and `Next`, `>` buttons in the bottom right corner of the preferences view.

 ### Shortcuts use